-You know that summer in Texas means fun getaways to amazing locations around the Lone Star state, , but it can also be difficult staying safe and comfortable.
+You know that summer in Texas means fun getaways to amazing locations around the Lone Star state, but it can also be difficult to stay safe and comfortable.
 Here is everything you need to know to learn how to stay cool in the Texas heat.

 Love this post?
 Share it on your social media to help spread the word!

 This post may contain affiliate links.
 By purchasing anything through these links this site receives a small commission at no additional cost to you.
 This helps support the site and small business.

 If you’re thinking about hitting the trails this summer heat exhaustion can happen in a jiffy.
 Do you know the warning signs?
 In this guide to hiking in the heat , you’ll learn about what to do to stay hydrated while hiking in the summer.